Growth in a Time of Debt

-and the International Monetary Fund, which were not found to contain similar errors, reached conclusions similar to the initial paper, though with much lower impact on GDP growth.
+and the International Monetary Fund, which were not found to contain similar errors, found much lower impact on GDP growth.
 The threshold hypothesis retains adherents as well as critics, who suggest that the thresholds in the relation between public debt and economic growth lack robustness, so a consensus on the 90%-threshold hypothesis in the relation between public debt and economic growth has been elusive.
-A recent meta-analysis (although not published yet) provides evidence there is no threshold above which a higher debt to GDP ratio reduces GDP.
+A 2022 meta-analysis was unable to reject the null hypothesis after controlling for publication bias.

 Political influence

 In their critique of Reinhart and Rogoff's paper, University of Massachusetts Amherst economists Thomas Herndon, Michael Ash, and Robert Pollin pointed out that "Growth in a Time of Debt" was influential on the United States Republican Party's budget proposal "The Path to Prosperity" (commonly referred to as the "Paul Ryan budget"):

 RR 2010a [Growth in a Time of Debt] is the only evidence cited in the "Paul Ryan Budget" on the consequences of high public debt for economic growth.
 Representative Ryan's "Path to Prosperity" reports (Ryan 2013 p.
 78):

 A well-known study completed by economists Ken Rogoff and Carmen Reinhart confirms this common-sense conclusion.
 The study found conclusive empirical evidence that gross debt (meaning all debt that a government owes, including debt held in government trust funds) exceeding 90 percent of the economy has a significant negative effect on economic growth.

 RR have clearly exerted a major influence in recent years on public policy debates over the management of government debt and fiscal policy more broadly.
 Their findings have provided significant support for the austerity agenda that has been ascendant in Europe and the United States since 2010.

 Olli Rehn, EU Commissioner for Economic Affairs, in his address to the International Labour Organization on April 9, 2013, used the Reinhart–Rogoff paper to argue that "public debt in Europe is expected to stabilise only by 2014 and to do so at above 90% of GDP.
 Serious empirical research has shown that at such high levels, public debt acts as a permanent drag on growth."

 British Member of Parliament George Osborne (who became Chancellor of the Exchequer in 2010) relied on the paper to portray excess debt as the universal cause of financial crises: "As Rogoff and Reinhart demonstrate convincingly, all financial crises ultimately have their origins in one thing."